Due Diligence Checklist for Buying Businesses in Singapore

 Litigation

-The seller usually furnishes the buyer of the company with a list of current and pending litigation mounted by and against the company.
-These include criminal proceedings, tax proceedings, civil suits, civil claims and liabilities, potential litigation in the future, etc. In most cases, the buyer also undertakes additional investigation to assess the litigation history of the company.
-The assessment of litigation matters plays an important and direct role in assisting the buyer to gauge whether he is entering into a good deal or not.
+The seller usually provides the buyer with a list of current and impending litigation cases involving the company.
+These include criminal proceedings, tax proceedings, civil suits, potential future litigation, etc. Typically, the buyer also conducts additional investigations to assess the company’s litigation history.
+Understanding these litigation matters significantly assists the buyer in determining the viability of the deal.

 Intellectual Property

-Intellectual property comes in several forms, namely, copyrights, trademarks, trade secrets and patents.
-Such property offers strategic benefits to the company, especially when intellectual property is protected by official filing and registration with the relevant authorities.
-The buyer needs to ensure that such protection is sufficiently robust to ensure the long-term success of the company.
-If the company is using others’ intellectual property, the buyer would want to confirm that licences to use the intellectual property are in place and lucrative enough.
-If the company is using certain law firms or patent firms for its intellectual property needs, the buyer would also want to vet them for their efficacy.
+Intellectual property forms, such as copyrights, trademarks, trade secrets, and patents, provide strategic advantages to companies, especially when they are protected through official registration with the relevant authorities.
+The buyer needs to ensure that this protection is robust enough to ensure long-term success.
+If the company uses others’ intellectual property, the buyer should confirm the existence and lucrativeness of the usage licenses.
+If the company utilizes certain law firms or patent firms for intellectual property needs, the buyer would also want to evaluate them for their effectiveness.

 Staff

-The buyer would normally scrutinise all existing staff employment agreements, confidentiality agreements/NDAs and trade restraint agreements to ensure that these agreements are watertight and drafted in the best interests of the company.
-After all, these staff will become the staff of the new owners very soon.
-Special attention will normally be paid to the agreements in respect of senior staff of the company, especially whether they are in breach of any confidentiality or restraint of trade agreements with their previous employers or are violating any intellectual property rights of their previous employers.
-The buyer would also look into the loans taken from or given to employees and directors.
+The buyer would generally review all existing staff employment agreements, confidentiality agreements/ NDAs, and trade restraint agreements to ensure that these contracts are watertight and drafted in the company’s best interests—these staff will soon become the new owner’s employees.
+Special attention is typically paid to the agreements concerning senior staff of the company.
+The buyer may want to ascertain that they are not in breach of confidentiality or restraint of trade agreements with their previous employers or violating their previous employers’ intellectual property rights.
+The buyer would also typically look into the loans taken from or given to employees and directors.

 Insurance Coverage

-Insurance coverage is an important part of any business in the modern age.
-The buyer of a company should examine all insurance policies and assess them for the sufficiency of their respective coverage.
-These could include policies relating to general liability, workmen’s compensation, professional liability, personal and property insurance, directors and officers insurance, product/service liability, litigation liability, vehicles, buildings and intellectual property.
+Insurance coverage is a vital part of any modern business.
+The company buyer should review all insurance policies and assess them for sufficient coverage.
+These might include policies related to general liability, worker’s compensation, professional liability, personal and property insurance, directors and officers insurance, product/service liability, litigation liability, vehicles, buildings, and intellectual property.

 Corporate Documents

-The buyer must ensure that all documents relating to the company’s incorporation exist and are in place.
-In addition, there should be an examination of the company’s Memorandum and Articles of Association, previous minutes of meetings, board resolutions and key decisions.
+The buyer should ensure that all documents related to the company’s incorporation are present and correct.
+There should be a thorough examination of the company’s Memorandum and Articles of Association, previous minutes of meetings, board resolutions, and key decisions.

 Business Agreements

-The buyer needs to ensure that all contracts entered into by the company are reasonable, advantageous to the company and disclose manageable risks and duties.
-This would mean a close examination of agreements and contracts with dealers, vendors, suppliers, banks, joint venture partners, IT partners, IP partners, clients and distributors.
-This exercise would also help the buyer ascertain when renewals of such agreements or contracts should be negotiated in the future.
+The buyer should ascertain that all contracts entered into by the company are reasonable, advantageous to the company, and disclose manageable risks and duties.
+This process would typically involve a detailed examination of agreements and contracts with dealers, vendors, suppliers, banks, joint-venture partners, IT partners, IP partners, clients, and distributors.
+This exercise would also assist the buyer in determining the renewal dates of these agreements or contracts, hence aiding in future negotiation planning.

 Share Issuance

-The buyer needs to know without a doubt exactly what rights have been bestowed upon previous investors.
-Such rights may prevent the shareholders and/or the board from undertaking certain actions or from entering into certain transactions.
-If there were such rights, the buyer needs to ensure that such rights are waived, cancelled, subsumed or recognised in the Sales and Purchase Agreement.
+The buyer needs to have comprehensive knowledge of the rights that have been bestowed upon previous investors.
+Such rights could potentially restrict the shareholders and/or the board from performing certain actions or participating in certain transactions.
+If these rights exist, the buyer should ensure that they are either waived, cancelled, incorporated, or recognised in the Sales and Purchase Agreement.

 Conclusion

-At the end of the day, most major business decisions are best undertaken with the assistance and advice of trained professionals.
-Here at IRB Law, we have experienced and skilled corporate lawyers who are able to advise you on your business needs.
-Do give us a call today to discuss how we may work together to our mutual benefit.
+At the end of the day, significant business decisions are most efficiently navigated with the aid of trained professionals.
+At IRB Law, our team of experienced corporate lawyers can provide you with sound advice tailored to your business needs.
+Consider reaching out to us today to discuss how we may collaborate for our mutual benefit.

 × How can I help you?